Skip to content

 PM Takeaways

-Resistance to AI adoption is often rational: users have legitimate concerns about job security, accountability, and deskilling that must be addressed honestly rather than managed away.
-PMs who acknowledge valid concerns and involve users in design will achieve better adoption than those who treat resistance as an obstacle to route around.
+• Resistance to AI is often rational.
+Users have real concerns about job security, accountability, and losing skills they've worked hard to develop.
+PMs who take those concerns seriously — and involve users in design — consistently get better adoption than those who treat resistance as an obstacle.

-Change management must be scoped and budgeted at project initiation, not retrofitted after deployment.
-Communication planning, training design, champion networks, and hypercare support are project deliverables with timelines and owners — treat them the same way you treat technical deliverables.
+• Change management must be planned and budgeted at the start of the project, not added after deployment.
+Communication, training, change champions, and post-launch support are project deliverables with owners and deadlines — treat them the same way you treat technical tasks.

-You can build the most accurate, well-governed AI system in the world.
-If people don’t use it — or use it wrong — it doesn’t matter.
-Change management for AI projects goes beyond traditional IT adoption because AI changes not just the tools people use, but how they think about their work.
+You can build a technically excellent, well-governed AI system.
+If people don't use it — or use it wrong — it doesn't matter.
+AI change management goes deeper than IT adoption because AI changes not just the tools people use, but how they think about their work and their own expertise.

-Traditional change management focuses on process changes and new interfaces.
-AI change management must address deeper questions: Can I trust this system?
-Will it take my job?
-What happens when it’s wrong?
-How do I know when to override it?
-The PM who answers these questions well will achieve genuine adoption.
-The PM who skips them will deliver a system that collects dust or, worse, gets used badly.
+Traditional change management handles new processes and interfaces.
+AI change management has to answer harder questions: Can I trust this system?
+Will it replace me?
+What happens when it's wrong?
+When should I override it?
+The PM who addresses these head-on gets real adoption.
+The one who skips them delivers a system that either collects dust or gets used dangerously.

 Why AI Change Management Is Different